 The unit provides specialist emotional and social support for those children on the spectrum whose additional needs can pose difficulties in larger, more complex environments such as the classroom.
 This support can include bespoke programmes, individual and group activities.

-When a student is referred to ALP, their needs are assessed and any issues are raised.
-Once the needs of the student are identified the ALP team will endeavour to solve any issues using a variety of methods, including working with outside agencies.
+When a student is referred to The Bridge, their needs are assessed and any issues are raised.
+Once the needs of the student are identified The Bridge team will endeavour to solve any issues using a variety of methods, including working with outside agencies.

 Students are then given an ILP (Individual Learning Programme).
 The ILP will have details of any interventions that have been made to the student’s timetable, including any contracts of behaviour raised.